Alfaizshaikh/Alfaizshaikh/README.md

 - 👋 Hi, I’m @Alfaizshaikh
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to get a highly satisfied job
+- 💞️ I’m looking to get a job where i can contribute and improve my skills
 - 📫 How to reach me alfaizshaikh0306@gmail.com

 <!---